 Give roasted chicken a try.
 It's surprisingly easier than it seems and you'll look like a pro.
 By the way, the method for roasting any cut of chicken - whole chicken, thighs, drumsticks, breast, wing - is the same.
 Buy chicken with bone and skin since the bone and skin give it flavor.
 I prefer thighs because they are juicy & tender and you can't really over cook them.
-I also like drumsticks since they are a good portion size.
+I also like the portion size of drumsticks.

 Whole chicken is delicious and classic and easy with just olive oil, s+p ... not necessary but you can add flavors like garlic/onion powder, any dried poultry seasoning, slices of lemon and fresh garlic.
 Roast chicken in the oven for about 35 minutes with smaller cuts, and up to 70 minutes for a whole chicken.
 Flip the cuts mid point or simply use a brush to brush the pan juices and baste the tops of the chicken.
 Remember pan juices add great flavor!
 If roasting a whole chicken, roast for 60 minutes then brush with the juices and crank heat to 400 for the last 5-10 minutes.
 The chicken is ready when you get a golden brown color or internal temp of 165-170.

 Shred leftover chicken to make a chicken salad for lunch.

 Save chicken and veggie scraps to make bone broth for sipping or soups.
 Use the bone broth to make 12 veggie tomato soup and grilled cheese.
 Chicken four ways...